 - In all cases, the 'Properties' dialog is expandable; you can enlarge it for adding longer entries and clearer reading of the text field values

-- The 'Tags' tab of the 'Properties' dialog simply provides the Tagged Values window within the frame of the 'Properties' dialog
+- The 'Tags' tab of the 'Properties' dialog provides facilities to create and edit Tagged Values on the object

-- If Tagged Values have been derived from a stereotyped element in a Profile, they are listed on a separate tab having the Profile name; they are still listed on the Tagged Values window, in a separate compartment
+- If Tagged Values have been derived from a stereotyped element in a Profile, they are listed on a separate tab having the Profile name

 - An Object element will show the properties of its classifier, some of which are changed to represent this specific instance of the classifier